tetradice/hyperapp-component/README.md

 1. Add `componentHandler` to `middleware` argument of `app()`.

     ```jsx
-    import { componentHandler } from "hyperapp-v2-component";
+    import { componentHandler } from "hyperapp-component";

     app({
         ...